OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

   config = getConfig();

-  // Check if the add-in has been configured if (config && config.defaultGistId) {
+  // Check if the add-in has been configured. if (config && config.defaultGistId) {
-    // Get the default gist content and insert try {
+    // Get the default gist content and insert. try {
       getGist(config.defaultGistId, function(gist, error) {
         if (gist) {